QuorumDMS/filepath/readme.md

 ### isAbsolute and isRelative

 Booleans indicating if the path is absolute or relative.
-Absolute paths only start with '/', and the `path.folders[0] === ''`;
+Absolute paths start with '/', and the `path.folders[0] === ''`;

 Ex.